primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

 .. glossary::
     :sorted:

-    orphan
-        A mapped instance with a severed link to a collection or parent object.

     threadlocal
         A shared data structure whose data members are visible only to the thread which set them.
 The concept of "thread local" in